davidnk/pyC/README.md

 pyC
 ===

-Run C code from a python string.k
+Run C code from a python string.

 Notes
 -----